Task A-1 Maintains safe and healthy workplace

 PPE and safety equipment are stored to keep them free from contaminants and deterioration, and for longevity |

-A-1.01.06P |
+| A-1.01.06P |

 identify and remove from service worn, damaged and defective PPE and safety equipment |

-worn, damaged and defective PPE and safety equipment are identified and removed from service according to manufacturers’ specifications and regulations |
+worn, damaged and defective PPE and safety equipment are identified and removed from service according to manufacturers’ specifications and jurisdictional regulations |

-Range of Variables
+Range of Variables (include, but not limited to)

-- inspections include: pre-safety inspection (PSI), hazard assessments
+- inspections: pre-safety inspection (PSI), hazard assessments

 Knowledge